Creativity Assessment and Creativity Development

 What are the practical benefits of knowing which students are most creative and in what areas?

-Increasingly, across the globe, educators and citizens recognize the need for creative solutions to the problems that exist in our society.
-Indeed, there may be no more important task than generating creative ideas and finding creative solutions.
+Increasingly, across the globe, educators and citizens recognize the urgency for creative solutions to the problems that exist in our society and the need to embed 21st Century Learning Skills into the curriculum for students.
+There may be no more important task than generating creative ideas and finding creative solutions.
 Managers do not understand which of their employees have the most potential for creative ideas.
 Teachers may not know how to recognize students with potential for creativity.
 Universal screening for creative potential enables more opportunities for creative work in work, schools, and at home.

 If any schools are interested in taking the CTC please fill out the form.